AdaCore/spark2014/docs/lrm/source/packages.rst

 the package's visible state; otherwise it is a constituent of the package's hidden state.

-Though the variables may be hidden they still form part (or all) of the persistent state of the package and the hidden state cannot be ignored for flow analysis and proof. *State abstraction* is the means by which this hidden state is managed for flow analysis and proof.
+Though the variables may be hidden they still form part (or all) of the persistent state of the package and the hidden state cannot be ignored.  *State abstraction* is the means by which this hidden state is represented and managed.
 A state abstraction represents one or more declarations which are part of the hidden state of a package.

 |SPARK| extends the concept of state abstraction to provide hierarchical data
 abstraction whereby the state abstraction declared in a package may contain the